Rotational effects in quark stars: comparing different models: Results

 The gravitational mass as a function of the equatorial radius is shown in \Cref{figmr} for rotating strange stars modeled with the DDQM model (upper panel) and the vector MIT bag model (lower panel).
 In both cases, rotation shifts the sequences toward higher masses and larger radii due to centrifugal support.
-However, the magnitude of this shift depends strongly on the underlying quark-matter EOS.
-The vector MIT bag model, being stiffer at high densities because of the repulsive vector interaction \cite{Lopes:2020btp, Lopes:2020dvs}, supports noticeably larger maximum masses in the rotating regime.
+However, the magnitude of this shift depends strongly on the underlying QM EOS.
+The vector MIT bag model, being stiffer at high densities because of the repulsive vector interaction \cite{Lopes:2020btp, Lopes:2020dvs}, supports noticeably larger maximum masses near the Keplerian limit in the rotating regime.
 At the same time, the enhanced pressure leads to more compact configurations, yielding smaller radii for a given mass compared to the DDQM case.
 In contrast, the relatively softer DDQM EOS produces stars with larger radii and lower maximum masses under similar rotational conditions.

-These results highlight that rotation amplifies the intrinsic EOS differences: the vector MIT bag model predicts more massive and compact rotating strange stars, while DDQM favors less compact, lower-mass compact objects.
-Consequently, simultaneous measurements of mass, radius, and spin in rapidly rotating compact stars, particularly from X-ray timing and future gravitational-wave observations, could provide a viable means of discriminating between these two quark-matter scenarios.
+When comparing models with the same index and $r_p/r_e$ ratio near their respective Keplerian limits, rotation amplifies the intrinsic EOS differences: the stiffer vector MIT bag model can sustain more massive configurations, whereas the softer DDQM model reaches its Keplerian limit at relatively lower masses.
+Consequently, simultaneous measurements of mass, radius, and spin in rapidly rotating compact stars near the Keplerian limit, particularly from X-ray timing and future gravitational-wave observations, could provide a viable means of discriminating between these two QM scenarios.
 The observational confidence contours included in the plots highlight key compact objects: PSR J0740$+$6620 is shown in green \cite{riley2021, Miller:2021qha}, PSR J0030$+$0451 in blue \cite{riley2019, Miller:2019cac}, the secondary component of GW170817 in orange \cite{gw172018, LIGOScientific:2017vwq}, and the compact object in the supernova remnant HESS J1731$-$347 in purple \cite{Horvath:2023uwl}.
+The $M$ and $R_e$ of PSR~J0030+0451 and PSR~J0740+6620 are obtained from X-ray pulse profile modeling with NICER, while their spin frequencies ($\nu \simeq 205\,\mathrm{Hz}$ and $347\,\mathrm{Hz}$, respectively) are measured through radio timing.
+The observed sources shown in \Cref{figmr} are used as empirical benchmarks.
+They are not assumed to be QSs.
+Rather, their measured properties delineate regions of parameter space that any viable model must accommodate.